 While many chefs would undoubtedly prefer to present their fare on unique, handcrafted dishes, there are plenty of reasons — including everything from price points to practicality — why this can prove problematic.
 But in recent years, a new trend has been developing in Foodtopia.

 Working with restaurants is a major part of East Fork Pottery’s business plan, which has been evolving since potter Alex Matisse and his wife and business partner, Connie, founded the Marshall-based studio in 2010.
-Connie Matisse has a restaurant background (she used to manage at Table and has worked at restaurants in New York City and Los Angeles since the age of 15), and the couple have a love of good food.
+Connie Matisse has a restaurant background (she used to be a manager at Table and has worked at restaurants in New York City and Los Angeles since the age of 15), and the couple have a love of good food.
 Plus, she says, “All of our friends in town are chefs or farmers.
 So it’s a perfect fit.”

 It’s been just over two years since The Market Place chef and owner William Dissen kicked off East Fork’s food-industry collaborations with an order of shino-glazed dinner plates from the pottery’s 36-foot anagama wood-fired kiln.
 Since then, the Matisses have painstakingly refined their process to create a distinctive line of hand-thrown yet stackable and durable gas-fired stoneware dishes.
 They’ve also recently opened a retail space on Lexington Avenue and begun to massively scale up their production.